candyphobia/atw-cookbook/russia/rassolnik.md

 If pelmeni gives Russian cuisine a recognizable form, Rassolnik has flavor covered.
 A simple meat soup in which the main flavoring agent is pickles.
 In Irkutsk you can get this treat served to you in a huge loaf of bread in retro Soviet fittings with the appropriate accompanied prompt but unfriendly service at its namesake restaurant Rassol’nik.

-2l water
+2l vettä
-300gr beef
+300gr naudanlihaa
-1,2dl  cup barley
+1,2dl ohranjyviä
-1/2 Tbsp salt + more to taste
+1/2 rkl suolaa
-3 medium potatoes
+3 keskikokoista perunaa
-2 carrots
+2 porkkanaa
-3 pickles + pickle juices
+3 suolakurkkua + suolakurkkumehua
-1 onion
+1 sipuli
-a chunk of celery root
+pala sellerinjuurta
-2 tbsp tomato puree
+2 rkl tomaattipyrettä
-2 tbsp fresh dill
+2 rkl tuoretta tilliä
-2 Bay leaves
+2 laakerinlehteä
-1 tsp freshly ground black pepper
+1 tl mustapippuria

-Sour cream and extra dill to serve
+Smetanaa ja tuoretta tilliä

 Lisää paksupohjaiseen pataan tai kattilaan suupaloiksi leikatut lihanpalat, vesi, teelusikallinen suolaa ja ohranjyvät, anna keittyä kevyesti kiehuen kannen alla 1-2h.